yxyClub/WwwE/_posts/2019-03-10-WritingEnglishSentencesErrors.md

 3. It is uneasy to deal with the situation.

-    >   It is not easy to treat the situation.?
+    >   It is not easy（hard, difficult,tough） to treat the situation.
+    >
+    >
     >
     >   ---
     >